Youka/LVS/README.md

 The provided plugin already includes a Lua 5.2 interpreter with a graphic library, so there's no additionaly dependency to install.

-LVS aims at user groups like programmers, video editors or karaoke effects makers.
+LVS aims at user groups like programmers, video editors and karaoke effects makers.
 Because of the work flow by writing code it gives more control to users than a GUI-based video editor, but (maybe) requires more time to see something.